What is Simple Random Sampling (SRS)?

 SRS will generate a representative sample of the population.
 The procedure will not favour one subgroup over another.
 SRS will not choose a representative sample from this population.
 There is no systematic individual selection.
 The sample selection is random, implying that there is no control over who is chosen.
 All people have an equal chance of getting picked for a sample.
 This is significant since SRS does not make hiring decisions based on demographic factors such as age or race.

-Benefits and Limitations of Simple Random Sampling
+Advantages and Disadvantages of Simple Random Sampling

-Benefits of Simple Random Sampling
+Advantages of Simple Random Sampling

 Among the advantages of simple random sampling is the simplicity of sample assembly.
-It is also regarded as a fair method for selecting a sample from a particular population because each member has an equal chance of being chosen.
+It is also regarded as a fair or unbiased method for selecting a sample from a particular population because each member has an equal chance of being chosen.

 The representativeness of a simple random sample is another important characteristic.
 Luck is the only theoretical factor that could damage its representativeness.
 The random variance if the sample is not representative of the population is known as sampling error.